samanar/pong/README.md

 # pong
 ping game using turtle in python

 ## Todo
 - [x] show scores on screen
 - [ ] add difficulty as an argument
-- [ ] add sound tracks for bouncing
+- [x] add sound tracks for bouncing
-- [ ] add sound track for getting points
+- [x] add sound track for getting points
-- [ ] add how to install and run documentation
+- [x] add how to install and run documentation
+- [ ] close game with q button
+- [ ] show divider in middle of screen